How Does Your 401(k) Compare?

 Safe Harbor Plan Design

-Thirty-eight (38) percent of plans have a Safe Harbor plan design in lieu of ADP/ACP testing.
+Forty-one point nine (41.9) percent of plans have a Safe Harbor plan design in lieu of ADP/ACP testing.

 * The most current studies and reports available have been used to compile the information.
 The following is a list of source material:

-- “56th Annual Survey of Profit Sharing and 401k Plans,” published by Plan Sponsor Council of America
+- “61st Annual Survey of Profit Sharing and 401k Plans,” published by Plan Sponsor Council of America

-- “Annual Defined Contribution Benchmarking Survey,” published in 2014 by Deloitte Consulting
+- “Annual Defined Contribution Benchmarking Survey,” published in 2017 by Deloitte Consulting